j1xlte-gtelwifiue/android_device_samsung_j1xlte/README.md

 5. Done!
 Your files are `BUILDDIR/out/target/product/j1xlte/halium-boot.img and system.img`

 ## Rootfs
 You can download the premade rootfs from the [releases](https://github.com/j1xlte-gtelwifiue/android_device_samsung_j1xlte/releases) page.
-These instructions assume you know how to add files to an archive and have a basic knowledge of linux commands.
+These instructions assume you have a basic knowledge of linux commands.
 1. Download the default Ubuntu Touch rootfs from [here](https://ci.ubports.com/job/xenial-hybris-android9-rootfs-armhf/)
 2. Add a symbolic link from `/efs/` to `/android/efs/` to the rootfs
 3. Add an empty file `/etc/gbinder.conf`
-4. Done!
-You can now use this rootfs instead of the downloaded one.
+4. Install Ubuntu Touch
+5. Download the patched `ofono.deb` from [here](https://github.com/j1xlte-gtelwifiue/ofono_patches_j1xlte/releases) and install it on the phone.
+You will need to run `sudo mount -o remount,rw /` before using `apt` or `dpkg`

 ## Contributors
 [@j1xlte-gtelwifiue](https://github.com/j1xlte-gtelwifiue)